+To translate messenger RNA, or mRNA, use an amino acid table to help you figure out the codon sequence in transfer DNA known as tRNA.
 Genes in DNA are like coded recipes for proteins.
-Cells transcribe these coded recipes onto an messenger RNA (mRNA) transcript and export it out of the nucleus into the cytoplasm of the cell.
-Here structures called ribosomes make proteins with the help of transfer RNAs (tRNAs).
+Cells transcribe these coded recipes onto an messenger mRNA transcript and export it out of the nucleus into the cytoplasm of the cell.
+Structures called ribosomes make proteins that help with the transfer RNAs, or tRNAs.
 This process is called translation.
-If you're taking a general biology course or a genetics course, some classes may want you to take an mRNA sequence and figure out what sequence of tRNAs, and hence amino acids, it would code for.
+In biology a or genetics course, some classes may want you to take an mRNA sequence and figure out what sequence of tRNAs, and hence amino acids, it codes for.

 Notice more than one mRNA codon can code for the same amino acid.
-That's because the third base of the tRNA doesn't have to bond as tightly to its opposite number in the mRNA transcript as the first two bases.
+That's because the third base of the tRNA doesn't have to bond as tightly to its opposite number in the mRNA transcript as do the first two bases.
 The third codon position is called the wobble base-pair.

 Stop translating once you reach a stop codon in the mRNA.
 Three letters represent the stop codons: UAA, UAG and UGA; they signal the end of the polypeptide chain.